Chris Ash

-Chris Ash (born December 24, 1973) is an American football coach who is the defensive backs coach for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as the safeties coach for the Jacksonville Jaguars in 2021.
+Christopher Ash (born December 24, 1973) is an American football coach who is the defensive coordinator of the Notre Dame Fighting Irish.
+He served as the head coach of the Rutgers Scarlet Knights from 2016 to 2019, and defensive coordinator of the Wisconsin Badgers, Arkansas Razorbacks, Ohio State Buckeyes, and Texas Longhorns.
+He has also previously coached for the Jacksonville Jaguars and Las Vegas Raiders of the National Football League (NFL).

-A coaching veteran of 24 years, Ash previously served as the head coach at Rutgers University from 2016 to 2019 and also served as an assistant coach at the University of Texas at Austin, Ohio State University, University of Arkansas, University of Wisconsin–Madison, Iowa State University, San Diego State University and Drake University.

 Early years

-Ash played college football at Drake University as a safety on the football team and earned his bachelor’s degree from Drake.
+Ash played college football at Drake University as a defensive back on the football team and earned his bachelor's degree.
 In 2005, Ash received his master's degree from Iowa State University.

 Coaching career

 Early career

 Ash held assistant coaching positions with the Drake Bulldogs, Princeton Tigers, Iowa State Cyclones, and San Diego State Aztecs, before being hired by the Wisconsin Badgers in 2010.

 Arkansas

 In 2012, Ash joined as the defensive coordinator at the University of Arkansas, following former Badgers head coach Bret Bielema who was hired in the same capacity at Arkansas.